MujyKun/Weverse/README.md

 Then ``ABCDEFGHIJKLMNOPQRSTUVWXYZ`` would be your auth token for Weverse.
 It is suggested to have the auth token as an environment variable.

+IMPORTANT NOTE: Not all korean key-phrases may be kept track of.
+Scroll to the bottom of the Weverse page
+when you are logged in and click "English" to set the account language to English.

 #### CODE EXAMPLES